accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 	- any other content that acts as documentation (this could be a pdf document or an external HTML page readable in a web browser).
 1. If this is the case, check for each item of documentation:
 	- if it is a web page, that it complies with [RAWeb1](../raweb1/criteres.html);
-	- if it is an office document in PDF format, that it complies with the [framework for evaluating the accessibility of documents in PDF format (RAPDF 1)](../rapdf1/index.html).
+	- if it is an office document in PDF format, that it complies with the [PDF accessibility assessment framework (RAPDF 1)](../rapdf1/index.html).
 	- if it is an office document in another format, that it complies with the criteria of [section 10 <span lang="en">Non-web documents</span>](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/03.02.01_60/en_301549v030201p.pdf#page=52) of European standard EN 301 549 v3.2.1;
 	- if it is an application screen, that the present framework is complied with (the **[Requirements](../obligations.html)** page also details that screens relating to documentation must be included in the evaluation sample).
 1. If this is the case, the criterion is validated.